Fun Barrow's Goldeneye Facts For Kids | Kidadl

 Barrow's goldeneyes bear a close resemblance to common goldeneyes.
 One way to differentiate between them is to search for the distinct 'crescent-shaped' white patch.
 Their bill is also smaller in size compared to the bill of a common goldeneye.

-People residing near Lake Mývatn in Iceland create nest boxes for these birds, as a result of which, the populations of barrow's goldeneye are thriving there.
+People residing near Lake Mývatn in Iceland create nest boxes for these birds, as a result of which, the populations of Barrow's goldeneye are thriving there.

 Are Barrow's goldeneyes a species of duck?

 The Barrow's goldeneye species are a type of sea duck belonging to the genus Bucephala.
-It is a common wild ducks.
+It is a common wild duck.
 Goldeneyes are ducks and belong to the same family of swans and geese, Anatidae.

 Do ducks recognize humans?

-Ducks have the same five senses that humans have, and the most notable out of these five is its vision.
-They are heavily dependent on their sight.
-The structure of their eye is such that they are able to look at objects in minute details, two to three times farther away than human beings are able to.
+The structure of their eye is such that they can look at objects in minute detail, two to three times farther away than human beings can.
 They can also fathom a broader spectrum of colors and have a panoramic vision.
-Ducks are very social in nature and can recognize humans if they have imprinted on them.
-If a human has raised a flock of birds, they will recognize the human being as their own.

 You can even occupy yourself at home by drawing one on our barrow's goldeneye coloring pages.